0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 ### The Compiler `build`

-This is a primary part of developings smart contracts.
+This is a primary part of developing smart contracts.
 The `build` command compiles [rust smart contracts](compile-and-deploy-contracts.md) and [ZK Rust smart contracts](zk-smart-contracts/compile-and-deploy-zk-contract.md).
 It compiles and returns `.abi` file and a `.wasm` for